S. Alex Yang

 MBA, Booth School of Business, University of Chicago

-Financial Pooling in a Supply Chain, with Ming Hu and Qu Qian, in Preparation.
+Financial Pooling in a Supply Chain, with Ming Hu and Qu Qian, under review.
+(Download)

 Trade Credit in Supply Chains: Multiple Creditors and Priority Rules, with John R. Birge.
 (Download)